Daksh-bhai/Traffic-Simulation-Project/README.md

-# Traffic-Simulation-Project
+# # Traffic-Simulation-Project
-Simulation of a traffic flow at an intersection showing realistic vehicle movement.
+•	Simulate traffic flow at an intersection with realistic vehicle movement.
+•	Implement deadlock prevention to ensure vehicles don’t get stuck.
+•	Optimize traffic flow using algorithms to reduce congestion.
+•	Store and retrieve vehicle information accurately and efficiently.

+# Tech Stack Used : HTML,CSS,JAVASCRIPT (p5.js) , PHP